 D-101: A Child’s General Eligibility for Child Care Services

-Boards must be aware that, with the exception of children receiving or needing protective services as described in D-700, eligibility for subsidized CCS requires the following at the time of eligibility determination or redetermination:
+Boards must inform staff members that, with the exception of children receiving or needing protective services as described in D-700, eligibility for subsidized CCS requires the following at the time of eligibility determination or redetermination:

 The child is either younger than 13 years of age or is a child with disabilities and is younger than 19 years of age.

-The child is a US citizen or legal immigrant as described in D-103.
+The child is a U.S. citizen or legal immigrant as described in D-103.

 The child resides with one of the following: